Ecosteer-SRL/ecosteer-examples/README.md

 ```
 Bus 001 Device 003: ID 04d9:a052 Holtek Semiconductor, Inc. USB-zyTemp
 ```
 The hexadecimal ID contains four digits:
-    - the first two (0x04d9) indicate the vendor id
+- the first two (0x04d9) indicate the vendor id;
-    - the last two (0xa052) indicathe the product id You can also check the product with the online search engine: https://www.the-sz.com/products/usbid/index.php?
+- the last two (0xa052) indicathe the product id.

+You can also check the product with the online search engine: https://www.the-sz.com/products/usbid/index.php?